top of page

 Who are OPL?

 Other People's Leisure started the way a lot of good things do - two people with too many music opinions and not enough of an outlet for them.
-Craig A and Craig P met through an old Edinburgh band, bonded over a shared love of music that didn't fit neatly into any one genre, and eventually decided the best way to spend their leisure time was making their own.
+Craig A and Craig P met through Fife band 'The Draymin', bonded over a shared love of music that didn't fit neatly into any one genre, and eventually decided the best way to spend their leisure time was making their own.

 We're a live audiovisual act.
 The music is melodic, textured electronic - somewhere between the urgency of a festival stage and the intimacy of a late-night room - and the visuals are built and performed live alongside it.
-Our debut single got picked up by BBC Introducing, and we've been building steadily since: releases, live shows across Edinburgh and Glasgow, and interest from labels that we're cautiously excited about.
+We were BBC Introducing Scotland 'Featured Artists' in April 2026, and we've been building steadily since: releases, live shows across Edinburgh and Glasgow, and interest from labels that we're cautiously excited about.

 2026 is the year we stop being cautious.
 New singles dropping, live dates throughout the year, and an album in the autumn.
 We're also launching a teaching side to OPL - sharing what we know about production and live performance - because we both believe that what goes around comes around.